 Boston Activities

 If you are waitlisted or otherwise unable to register, but are planning to come to Boston anyway, we’d love to see you at the evening dances!
-There’s lots to do in Boston.
+There’s lots to do in Boston and Waltham.
 And our October weather is usually lovely!

 We’ll elaborate on these and add more as we think of them…